mikeizbicki/cmc-csci181-deeplearning/hw6/README.md

    $ tensorboard --logdir=log
    ```
    You should observe that the loss function is diverging.
-   Experiment with different loss functions to find the optimal value.
+   Experiment with different learning rates to find the optimal value (i.e. the largest value that causes the loss to converge to zero).

    **NOTE:**
    In order to easily interpret the tensorboard plots, you may have to increasing the smoothing paramaeter very close to 1.